neptune-jailbreak/apollo-checkm8/README.md

 and any other devices affected by checkm8.
 If a device is affected by checkm8 but not on this list, we plan to add future support for it.

+# How to use it

+1. Run the program in Bash by typing 'Python main.py'
+2. Plug-in your device.
+3. Sit-back, relax, and watch your device get jailbroken.

 # About Me

 Hello, I'm 0_zeroday (the one writing this).
 I am a Cydia tweak and repo developer and a future security researcher.
 I'm 14 years old and love to program.
 I specialize in Use-After-Free exploits so when I saw checkm8, I new I had to make a jailbreak.